nikomatsakis/rustnation-24/index.md

 ???

-So, let's look at a case study of one beloved part of Rust's design that I think exemplifies these values pretty well.
-If you've ever written any Rust, you've probably worked with **iterators**.
+OK, let's see how these work in action.
+I'm going to illustrate by taking a close look at *iterators*, which I think are a great example of a performant, composable abstraction.

 ---